AMReX-Codes/ExaEpi/docs/source/usage/how_to_run.rst

 * ``agent.num_initial_cases`` (int)
     The number of initial cases to seed.
 Must be provided if ``initial_case_type`` is ``"random"``.
 * ``agent.nsteps`` (`integer`)
-    The number of time steps to simulate.
-Currently, time steps are fixed at 12 hours, so to run for 30 days, input `60`.
+    The number of days to simulate.
 * ``agent.plot_int`` (`integer`)
     The number of time steps between successive plot file writes.
 * ``agent.random_travel_int`` (`integer`)